-Appendix 4: Clause 6: Expenses
+2.36 Appendix 4: Clause 6: Expenses and Other Pass-through Costs

 The definition of Expenses includes reimbursement of costs incurred by Participants, others who may reasonably accompany them, and the Trial Site's Agents such as its staff, as a result of participation in or involvement with the Clinical Trial.
-It also includes "ethically-approved pass-through Participant costs", such as vouchers, compensation for inconvenience and time and payments for loss of earnings.
-This Clause details how payments for all of these Expenses are managed.
-Where no Expenses will be reimbursed at an individual Trial Site, the amount entered into Clause 6.3 of this Appendix should be £0.00.
+This Clause also details any Ethically-Approved Participant Payments", such as vouchers, compensation for inconvenience and time and payments for loss of earnings which are agreed by the Research Ethics Committee, and payments for out of hours working with are not agreed through

+NCVR.
+This Clause details how payments for all of these Expenses and other pass-through costs are managed.